Is My Book Idea Worth Pursuing?

 This is a question that each person must answer for him or herself, though good editors, writing coaches, therapists or friends can help writers think this question through and find their own best answers.

 I believe that writing from the heart is healing for anyone.
 Publishing that work may or may not be important or right, and that is a very individual decision.
 Writing is private: publishing is the act of making writing public.
 I think it’s important for writers to think about what they hope to achieve through their writing, what their writing (and/or publishing) goals are, why they are doing it, and what they would gain (or possibly lose) in publishing their writing.

 Of course some work is more self-revelatory than other work.
 But all writers who publish, whether they are writing fiction or nonfiction, are exposing themselves to public scrutiny, and that in itself takes courage.

 As for those who dream of writing a book–and who are ready to roll up their sleeves and gird themselves for the hard work, and the emotional ups and downs they are sure to encounter along the way–I believe that it is always–yes, always!–a dream worth pursuing.

-Janet Hulstrand is a writer, editor, writing coach, and teacher of writing and literature based in Silver Spring, Maryland.
-She teaches literature courses in Paris and Hawaii for the Education Abroad program at Queens College, CUNY, and twice a year she offers Writing from the Heart workshops in a beautiful little village in the Champagne region of France.
+Janet Hulstrand is a writer, editor, writing coach, and teacher of writing and literature who divides her time between France and the United States.
+She teachers literature courses in Paris, Hawaii, and Cuba for the Education Abroad program at Queens College, CUNY, and Writing from the Heart workshops in a beautiful little village in the Champagne region of France.

-Entry filed under: About Writers and their Work, About Writing from the Heart, Uncategorized.
+Entry filed under: About Writers and their Work, About Writing from the Heart.
 Tags: can i write a book, do i have talent, is my book publishable, is my book worth publishing, should i self-publish, writing from the heart.